 ”[T]he essay raw scores are converted to the same scale of measurement as that used to report the MBE scaled scores.
 As a result of this step, the average essay scaled score in Virginia will be equal to the average MBE scaled score.”

-The VBE scaled score is a calculation where the MBE scaled score is weighted at 40% and the Essay scaled score is weighted at 60%, and then the two scores must be added together to calculate the final scaled VBE score.
-That final score must be a 140 or higher to pass.
+The VBE scaled score is a calculation where the MBE scaled score is weighted at 40%, and the Essay scaled score is weighted at 60%, and then the two scores must be added together to calculate the final scaled VBE score.
+That final score must be 140 or higher to pass.

 It looks like this:

 Total Scaled Score = (.40 x MBE scaled score) + (.60 x essay scaled score).